khanh-do/react-dojo/react-basics/README.md

 This project is built with create-react-app.
 The project structure is kept intact.
 The starter files within /src are removed and replaced with a new index.js file for this exercise (using React, ReactDOM, JSX).

-Bootstrap CDN link was added to <head>
+Bootstrap CDN link was added to the head element.
 This project is an implementation of React Basics module up to Composable Squares.
-Uncomment code segments to run.
+Uncomment select code segments to run.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).